 2022 Emmy Awards: Complete list of winners and nominees

-The 74th Primetime Emmy Awards are set for Monday evening, a shift from the award ceremony's usual spot on Sunday night to accommodate the opening week of the NFL season.
-Keenan Thompson of "Saturday Night Live" fame will host the show, which will be broadcast live from the Microsoft Theater in Los Angeles.
+The 74th Primetime Emmy Awards are being held Monday evening, a shift from the award ceremony's usual spot on Sunday night to accommodate the opening week of the NFL season.
+Keenan Thompson of "Saturday Night Live" fame is hosting the show, which is being broadcast live from the Microsoft Theater in Los Angeles.

 On the comedy side, Quinta Brunson, the creator, writer and star of "Abbott Elementary," became the first Black woman to be nominated for three awards in the same year.
 She is competing in the outstanding writing, acting and series categories for comedy.